- Reporting to Reinier Van Mourik (Senior Scientist, Software & Data Science).

 - Modeled superconductor–topological insulator and superconductor–metal junctions using quasi-classical Green's function methods to study critical temperature, critical fields, and the influence of surface states on superconductivity.

-- Derived a non-local Ginzburg–Landau functional for order parameter, and investigated the effects of topology in superconductor–topological insulator heterostructures.
-Report
+- Derived a non-local Ginzburg–Landau functional for the order parameter, and investigated the effects of topology in superconductor–topological insulator heterostructures.

 Talks and Presentations

-Discussed classification of order parameters within a generalized BCS theory and nature of physical observables for different pairing symmetries.
+Classification of order parameters within a generalized BCS theory and the nature of physical observables for different pairing symmetries.

 Two-part seminar deriving bosonization identities and their application to transport in Luttinger liquids.